 In 2008, Detective Jim Scharf with the Snohomish County Sheriff's Office Cold Case Team and retired Snohomish County Superior Court Judge Ken Cowsert began examining old unsolved homicide cases in Snohomish County.
 With the emergence of new DNA technologies, the team was interested in revisiting this case to see if there was suitable DNA evidence for additional testing.
-The case was entered into the National Missing and Unidentified Persons System (NamUs) and National Crime Information Center (NCIC) database.
+The case was entered into the National Crime Information Center (NCIC) database and into the National Missing and Unidentified Persons System (NamUs) as UP2138.
 In 2011, Detective Scharf was able to obtain permission to exhume the remains by the Snohomish County Prosecuting Attorney’s Office to obtain a DNA sample for the purpose of identification.

 Many labs and DNA testing methods were used to attempt advanced DNA testing to identify the homicide victim or his relatives.
 Repeated attempts failed to produce a viable extract or profile.
 In 2020, the Snohomish County Sheriff’s Office obtained funding from the FBI to contract Othram to attempt to obtain usable DNA from the remains.
 In 2021, Othram was able to obtain a DNA extract that was sufficient for testing, after multiple rounds of extraction and human enrichment.
 Othram scientists used Forensic-Grade Genome Sequencing® to develop a DNA profile that could be uploaded to genealogical databases.
 In November, later that year, Othram’ s in-house genealogy team delivered investigative leads to the Medical Examiner’s Office.
 Further investigative work confirmed the leads provided by Othram and revealed that the homicide victim was Ronald David Chambers.